-The target area, known as 'Saddle', has been systematically pinned down firstly, with broadly-spaced regional, and later, with closely spaced local, soil and rock geochemical sampling.
-The Saddle target as presently understood consists of two separate and sub-parallel WNW trending anomalies that cover at least 1.5 kilometres (Saddle South) and 1 kilometre (Saddle North).
-As announced on November 30 and December 13, 2016, the Saddle South anomaly has delivered outstanding gold-in-soil values which are believed to reflect an in-situ bedrock source, and suggest high discovery potential.
+The geochemical sampling programs revealed two separate and sub-parallel WNW trending gold-in-soil anomalies covering approximately 1.5 kilometres (Saddle South) and 1 kilometre (Saddle North).
+By the close of 2016 (see press releases dated November 30 and December 13, 2016), the Saddle target area and the Saddle South portion in particular, where soil sample density was highest, had delivered unusually high-tenor gold-in-soil values which were believed to reflect an in-situ bedrock source, and suggested high discovery potential.

-The technical information on this website pertaining to geology, geochemistry, geophysics, and soil and rock assay results has been prepared under the supervision of, reviewed and approved by GT Gold’s Vice President, Exploration, Charles J. Greig, P.Geo., a Qualified Person as such term is defined by National Instrument 43-101 Standards of Disclosure for Mineral Projects.
+The technical information on this website pertaining to geology, geochemistry, geophysics, soil and rock sample assays, and drill assays, has been reviewed and approved by GT Gold’s Vice President, Exploration, Charles J. Greig, P.Geo., a Qualified Person as such term is defined by National Instrument 43-101 Standards of Disclosure for Mineral Projects.

 A thorough description of the risks associated with the Company’s exploration and other business activities can be found in the Filing Statement of Manera Capital Corp. dated October 28, 2016 and posted to www.sedar.com as of that date.
 A copy of the Filing Statement may also be downloaded here.